 I love you no matter what.

 Overall, avoid being the food police, commenting on food choices, and swerve any and all conversation about body size, weight, shape, etc. We are conditioned to share a collective discontent over our bodies, and often bond over lamenting about body size.
 Do your best to avoid this kind of talk with your loved one, and instead support them, encourage them, and compliment them on things that have nothing to do with their outward appearance.
-Your support and understanding is needed to help them through this.

 Have you found yourself struggling with what to say to someone with an eating disorder?
 Share your experiences with us!
 For more information and support make sure to join our newsletter to find out all our practice has for you.